Hippocampus: Anatomy

 The hippocampus is a five centimeter long ridge of gray matter tissue within the parahippocampal gyrus that can only be seen when the gyrus is opened.
 The hippocampus is an inward fold of three-layered archicortex (one of three regions of the allocortex) into the medial temporal lobe of the brain, where it elevates into the floor of each lateral ventricle inferior horn.
-The hippocampus stretches along its anterior-posterior axis, from the amygdala to the splenium of the corpus callosum, with the head, body, and tail regions as subdivisions of this axis.
+The hippocampus stretches along its anterior-posterior axis, from the amygdala to the splenium of the corpus callosum, with the head, body, and tail as subregions of this axis.
 The dentate gyrus, CA subfields, fimbria, and subiculum are divisions across the short axis, the proximal-distal axis.

 The hippocampal formation refers to the hippocampus, and its related adjoining parts to include the dentate gyrus, the subiculum, the presubiculum, parasubiculum, and the entorhinal cortex.
 Sometimes the subiculum, presubiculum, and parasubiculum are grouped together as the subicular complex, but the regions are neuroanatomically distinct.
 Some sources may only include the hippocampus, dentate gyrus, and subiculum, being regions of the hippocampal three-layered archicortex.
 But the six regions are linked together serially by almost unidirectional neural pathways.
 Other sources include the indusium griseum, gyrus fasciolaris, the medial and longitudinal striae, and uncus, and exclude subicular regions.
 The neural layout and pathways within the hippocampal formation are very similar in all mammals.

 The hippocampus has a generally similar appearance across the range of mammals, from egg-laying mammals such as the echidna, to humans and other primates.
 The hippocampal-size-to-body-size ratio broadly increases, being about twice as large for primates as for the echidna.
 It does not, however, increase at anywhere close to the rate of the neocortex-to-body-size ratio.
 Therefore, the hippocampus takes up a much larger fraction of the cortical mantle in rodents than in primates.
 In adult humans the volume of the hippocampus on each side of the brain is about 3.0 to 3.5 cm^{3} as compared to 320 to 420 cm^{3} for the volume of the neocortex.
 There is also a general relationship between the size of the hippocampus and spatial memory.
 When comparisons are made between similar species, those that have a greater capacity for spatial memory tend to have larger hippocampal volumes.